Title: Lance Wyman: The Monograph [Unit 20]

 Lance Wyman will go down in history for his Mexico 68 designs, but he has also completed commissions for a huge variety of other projects.
 Many of these have been designed for the general public, and exist in the lived environments of cities and institutions.

-A recurring feature in Lance Wyman's work is a basis in a deep understanding of local culture.
+A recurring feature in Lance Wyman’s work is a deep understanding of local culture.
 The book looks in particular at Wyman’s close relationship with Mexico, and his revolutionary blend of modernist design principles with pre-Hispanic folk art.

 The monograph also examines Wyman’s role as a pioneer of wayfinding, and the many city-wide projects he has worked on during his long career.